leicht-io/SpinDex/README.md

 ---

-### Desktop App (desktop-app)
+### Web App (web-app)
-A multi-platform desktop client made with Electron receives the output from the controller and shows a temporal line graph with the results.
+A webapp that receives the output from the controller and shows a temporal line graph with the results.
 Still needs finetuning.
+Hosted on (TODO: URL here)

 ![alt text](https://github.com/leicht-io/astraeus/blob/master/documentation/images/desktop-screenshot.png?raw=true)

-Note: On Ubuntu-based OS you might need to remove brltty: *sudo apt remove brltty*

 ---